Easy Macarons Recipe

 How to Make This Recipe

 Get all ingredients and tools ready before making this recipe.
-Line two baking sheet pans with a baking macaron mat.
-Place the piping tip into a pipping bag.
+Line two baking sheet pans with a baking mat.
+Place the piping tip into a piping bag.
 I use a tall pitcher to hold the bag; this also helps with the transferring macaronage.
-In the mixing bowl, sift together almond flour and powdered sugar.
-Sometimes, I sift 2 or 3 times, depending on the almond flour.
 Mix powdered food coloring with white granulated sugar before adding it to egg whites.

-Add egg whites to a clean and dry mixing bowl of stand mixer.
+Add egg whites to a clean and dry mixing bowl of the stand mixer.
 Whisk on low speed.
 Start adding the sugar mixture in a few parts.
-Set times for 5 minutes and whip meringues.
+Set the timer for 5 minutes and whip the meringues.
 After that, change the speed in the mixer to medium and whip for 5 more minutes.
-Then change the speed again to a higher and for 5 minutes.
-The total time for making French meringue is 15 minutes.
-I am using a classic Kitchen Aid stand mixer, and the speed is 4-6-8.
+Then change the speed again to a higher speed for 5 minutes.

-Add sifted dry ingredients to the French meringue and fold the batter using a spatula.
 Do not overfold!
 Check the batter every 5 folds.
 The batter is ready when it flows fast from the spatula.
+The consistency of the batter is also known as “lava.”

-How to Pipe and Bake Macarons
+How to Bake Macarons

+Lightly tap the baking tray to remove air bubbles.
+Use a toothpick or a baking needle to remove the bubbles from the piped macaron shells.
 Let macaron shells rest (dry) on the countertop until no batter sticks to your finger when you touch it.
 This takes about 15 minutes, maybe longer or shorter, depending on your environment.
-Meanwhile, preheat oven to 300oF (150oC).
+Meanwhile, preheat the oven to 300ยฐF (150 ยฐC).
 Bake macaron shells in a preheated oven for 14-16 minutes.
 Baking time and temperature may be different, depending on your oven.
 Macarons are ready when they do not move on the baking mat when you lightly push the side of the shell.

 Remove the baking tray from the oven and let the macaron shells cool to room temperature before removing them from the mat.
 Pair macaron shells with similar sizes before filling them.
 For the filling, you can use American Buttercream, Swiss Meringue Buttercream, or Ganache.
 I also have Savory Macaron fillings, like Beetroot or Smoked Salmon.
 In my opinion, macaron shells can be filled with anything you like.